RattleyCooper/Oyster/README.md

 The basic idea is that a `command`/`data` is dispatched to the `client` from the `server`, and then the `client` responds with a `result` and waits for another `command`.
-The `client` _must_ respond with _something_ when the server sends it something, even if it is a blank string.
+The `client` _should_ response with _something_ to let the server know it is finished with it's job, or to send it data.

 Example: